Idowu Oluwaseun

 The faces of the subjects in these paintings are partially covered with bandanas, referencing the invisibility and marginalisation that African-Americans often face.
 This ‘facelessness’ emphasizes also how Black Culture and the Hip-Hop Movement are often commercialized and consumed without recognition of the individuality and humanity behind it.
 The image of hip-hop displayed by mainstream media today, black rappers surrounded by expensive cars, senseless violence and women reduced to sex symbols is far removed from how it once started in the South Bronx.
 Thus, Idowu’s paintings critique this commodification and commercialization and provide a complex exploration and refection of cultural ownership, appropriation and authenticity.

-Amber-Luna Defauw
+Text by Amber-Luna Defauw